Deepak5j/VivritiCapital/README.md

-# This repository will update soon.
+# This repository will updated soon.

 # VivritiCapital